kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

           parent->convertTo3Node(node4.keys_values[1].key, node4.keys_values[1].value, std::move(larger_2node));
       }

-3. if the parent is a 3-node, we recurse and again call split.
-Recursion terminates when either of the two above cases is encountered.
+3. if the parent is a 3-node, we recurse.
+The recursion terminates when either of the two above cases is encountered, as will eventually always be the case.

 .. code-block:: cpp